hediyeh-savari/hediyeh-savari.github.io/_pages/about.md

 </div>

 <div style='text-align: justify;'>
-My research interests have cultivated a deep passion for various facets of engineering, particularly in **MEMS technology**, **sensor fabrication**, **optimization**, **remote sensing**, **machine learning**, and **artificial intelligence**.
+My research interests have cultivated a deep passion for various facets of engineering, particularly in <strong>MEMS technology</strong>, <strong>sensor fabrication</strong>, <strong>optimization</strong>, <strong>remote sensing</strong>, <strong>machine learning</strong>, and <strong>artificial intelligence</strong>.
 I firmly believe that these innovative technologies hold the potential to address complex global challenges and improve the quality of human life on a substantial scale.
 My aspiration is to be a part of these transformative endeavors.
 </div>

 <div style='text-align: justify;'>